 Is Easily Secured

 I’d also recommend that you look for a zip-around wallet.
-This ensures that nothing falls out and remains secure.
+This ensures that nothing falls out and remains secure. (check out the image above!)

 Lots of Space